-Prior to UMW, Rogol spent the previously 14 years working at the secondary school level at several schools in Central Virginia.
+Prior to Mary Washington, Rogol spent the previously 14 years working at the secondary school level.

-Rogol earned a Bachelors of Science degree in 1994 at James Madison University.
-In 1996 he received a Master of Education in athletic training at the University of Virginia.
-Both programs are certified by the National Athletic Trainers’ Association.
-While at the University of Virginia he completed an internship at Fork Union Military Academy.
+Rogol earned a Bachelors of Science degree in 1994 from James Madison University in Kinesiology/athletic training.
+In 1996 he received a Master of Education in Sports Medicine at the University of Virginia.
+While attending the University of Virginia he completed an internship at Fork Union Military Academy.

 A certified member of the National Athletic Trainers Association (NATA) and licensed by the Virginia Board of Medicine, Rogol also has membership in the Mid-Atlantic Athletic Trainers’ Association (MAATA), and the Virginia Athletic Trainers’ Association (VATA).
 He has held many positions within the VATA.
 For the past 4 years he has been treasurer for the organization.
 Rogol also was the Region III representative and chair of the Constitution and By-Laws Committee.
 Additionally he serves as a member of the Virginia High School League’s Sports Medicine Advisory Committee.
 He is certified in CPR/AED and First Aid by the American Red Cross.